TimVanMourik/Porcupine/docs/_documentation/2_nipype_3_dynamic_ports.md

 ### Another example: the `DataSink` interface
 As a last example of using manually added ports, let's look at the Nipype's `DataSink` interface.
+This is already covered a little bit in the [previous chapter](/documentation/nipype/select-files).
 This interface is somewhat special because it creates input-ports based on how connections to the `DataSink` node are defined.
 In other words, if I connect for example the `out_file` of an FSL BET-node to the `DataSink` interface using the default Nipype syntax ...